berkeley-scf/tutorial-parallelization/parallel-julia.md

 -   starting Julia with the `-t` (or `--threads`) flag, e.g.:
     `julia -t 4`.

-Note that we can't use `OMP_NUM_THREADS` as the Julia threading is not based on openMP.
+Note that we can’t use `OMP_NUM_THREADS` as the Julia threading is not based on openMP.

 ## 3 Multi-process parallelization